eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

   There's a paradox with productivity: when you grind executive function enough, things that you used to struggle with become quotidian.
 And so what was once the ceiling becomes the new floor.
 You no longer feel proud that you did X, Y, Z because that's just the new normal.
 It's like the hedonic treadmill.
 You might feel that you never get to "productive".
 Journaling helps to combat this because you can see how far you've come.

 ## Time

+_Manage time at the macro level with calendars, at the micro level with timers._

 To manage time, you need a calendar (macro) and a timer (micro).